 Vulgar language, racial slurs, and profanity are disrespectful and are not acceptable at Kenowa Hills High School at any time.
+Such behavior will lead to the use of restorative practices and/or progressive disciplinary action.

 ELECTRONIC COMMUNICATION DEVICES

 Non-District Technology Devices - Bring Your Own Device (BYOD)